-When concerns arise about a particular pupil the school takes action to address these concerns.
-If the concerns continue, school/ early years may have an informal discussion with the educational psychologist, and ask about general advice.
+When concerns arise about a particular child or young person the establishment will take action to address these concerns.
+If the concerns continue, school/ early years may have an informal discussion with the educational psychologist and ask about general advice.

-If needed, a consultation meeting involving the educational psychologist can then be arranged.
+If needed, a formal consultation meeting with parents/carers involving the educational psychologist can then be arranged.
 This will be discussed with you beforehand.
-This may be a one off, or may lead to longer term involvement.
-Through this process the educational psychologist can, if required, contribute to the ongoing assessment and support for your child.
-The educational psychologist will be involved while there is a specific role for them within the collaborative assessment process.
+This may be a one off or may lead to longer term involvement.
+Through this process the educational psychologist can, if required, contribute to the ongoing assessment and support for your child including providing support to the family.
+The educational psychologist will be involved while there is a specific role for them and will use a strengths based, solution oriented approach which takes into account the wider context of the child, family and community.